wamp-proto/wamp-proto/rfc/text/advanced/ap_51_e2e_encryption.md

 ## Payload End-to-End Encryption

 *WAMP End-to-End Encryption* ("WAMP-E2EE") is a feature in the *WAMP Advanced Profile* that enables an **enhanced security model** for WAMP based systems which isolates WAMP endpoints (e.g. *Callers* and *Callees*) from routers.
+It provides enhanced application payload

+* **Authenticity**,
+* **Confidentiality** and
+* **Integrity**

-It provides Authenticity, Confidentiality and Integrity of application payload data not only between WAMP endpoints and routers versus outside third-parties, but also versus the WAMP router nodes themself, transporting the application payload between WAMP endpoints.
+not only between WAMP endpoints and routers versus outside third-parties, but also versus the WAMP router nodes themself, transporting the application payload between WAMP endpoints.

 ### Enhanced Security Model

 The security model of *Payload End-to-End Encryption* provides enhanced **Authenticity**, **Confidentiality** and **Integrity** levels, namely end-to-end between WAMP endpoints, rather than only for a WAMP endpoint-to-router link, while **Availability** remains independent and at the original level.

-Further new guarantees include
+Further guarantees include

 * **Privacy**
 * **Plausible-deniability**
 * **Non-repudiability**

 of the application payload versus the *Router*.
 Note that this only applies to the payload, not the metadata such as the URI, which might itself e.g. reveal information to a router.
 Of course the metadata is necessary for a WAMP router to read, as it needs to take correct WAMP routing decisions based on WAMP message metadata.

 ### How it works